Recruitment privacy notice

 - 7.4.2 in response to orders or requests from court, regulators, government agencies, parties to a legal proceeding or public authorities; or

 - 7.4.3 to comply with regulatory requirements or as part of a dialogue with a regulator.
+The Company expects such third parties to process any data disclosed to them in accordance with applicable law, including with respect to data confidentiality and security.

 8.0 INTERNATIONAL TRANSFER OF PERSONAL DATA